ErikKalkoken/evebuddy/README.md

 1. In case you get a security warning from Google Play Protect:
    1. Select "More details"
    1. Select "Install anyway"
-1. Enable unrestriced background usage for EVE Buddy in settings.
+1. Enable unrestricted background usage for EVE Buddy in settings.
 For a guide please see [How to prevent apps from 'sleeping' in the background on Android](https://www.androidpolice.com/prevent-apps-from-sleeping-in-the-background-on-android/)
 1. Select "Unrestricted" under "App battery usage" / "App background usage"

 To enable notifications: